MillerLabsDSP/Belmont-JUCE-Resources/README.md

-# Belmont-JUCE-Resources
+# Belmont-JUCE-Projects
- Repo for AET5430 projects and resources
+ Repo for projects built in AET5430